Diabetic retinopathy: Light treatment

 A medical device comprising a mask that delivers green light through the eyelids while a person sleeps was under development in 2016.
 The light from the mask stops rod cells in the retina from dark adapting, which is thought to reduce their oxygen requirement, which in turn diminishes new blood vessel formation and thus prevents diabetic retinopathy.
 As of 2016, a large clinical trial was underway.
 As of 2018, the results from the clinical trial showed no long-term therapeutic benefit from using the mask in diabetic retinopathy patients.

 C-peptide

-C-peptide had shown promising results in treatment of diabetic complications incidental to vascular degeneration.
+C-peptide had shown promising results in the treatment of diabetic complications incidental to vascular degeneration.
 Creative Peptides, Eli Lilly, and Cebix all had drug development programs for a C-peptide product.
 Cebix had the only ongoing program until it completed a Phase IIb trial in December 2014 that showed no difference between C-peptide and placebo, and it terminated its program and went out of business.